cgallea/monochann_process/README.md

 Tethys is a program for processing and interpreting high-resolution single-channel seismic data.
 It was developed to assist in the visualization and mapping of seismic reflectors from resonant (Chirp) and impulsive (Boomer, Sparker) source equipment.
 From SEG-Y data, it allows the selection and testing of several filters for different analyses in search of the best solution for mapping reflectors in noisy environments.
 The best filtered results can be interpreted individually and superimposed on other filters, enabling the best seismic interpretation.
 The mapped reflectors can be exported in vector format in DXF and CSF formats.
-The results of each filter can also be exported as an image for later illustrations.
+The results of each filter can also be exported as an image or SEG-Y file for later illustrations.

 To run the program we must first install the python dependencies: